-Suppose that in the first $k$ iterations of TD we have identified $\sigma(j) = j$ for $j = 1, \dots, k$.
-Then in the $(k+1)$-th iteration, we need to estimate the variance of each remaining node that cannot be explained by the first $k$ nodes, and pick the node with the smallest ``unexplained variance'', which we infer as a source node of the subDAG of the remaining $p - k$ nodes. \citet{chen2019causal} estimated the unexplained variance of the node $j$ (assuming $j > k$) by $\min_{S \subseteq [k], |S| = \din} X_j^\T \oproj_{S} X_j$, but they noted that a variable selection procedure may be applied as well.
+Suppose that in the first $k$ iterations of the top-down method we have identified $\sigma(j) = j$ for $j = 1, \dots, k$.
+Then in the $(k+1)$-th iteration, we need to estimate the variance of each remaining node that cannot be explained by the first $k$ nodes, and pick the node with the smallest unexplained variance, which we infer as a source node of the subDAG of the remaining $p - k$ nodes. \citet{chen2019causal} estimated the unexplained variance of the node $j$ (assuming $j > k$) by $\min_{S \subseteq [k], |S| = \din} X_j^\T \oproj_{S} X_j$, but they noted that a variable selection procedure may be applied as well.
 Since our purpose is to find a warm start for our order MCMC sampler, we estimate the unexplained variance of a node by performing a variable selection procedure that aims to maximize the score~\eqref{eq:post_score}.
 One caveat is that since our score is non-decomposable, when inferring the parent set of node $j$, we need to know the residual sums of squares of all the other $p - 1$ nodes.
-This motivates us to propose the ITD method, detailed in Algorithm~\ref{alg:ITD}, which iteratively applies TD and updates all the $p$ residual sums of squares.
-We prove below that under a condition similar to that of~\citet[Theorem 2]{chen2019causal}, ITD identifies an ordering consistent with $G^*$ with high probability.
-In our simulation studies, we observe that ITD usually converges within $5$ iterations.
+This motivates us to propose the iterative top-down method, detailed in Algorithm~\ref{alg:ITD}, which iteratively applies the top-down procedure and updates all the $p$ residual sums of squares.
+We prove below that under a condition similar to that of~\citet[Theorem 2]{chen2019causal}, the iterative top-down algorithm identifies an ordering consistent with $G^*$ with high probability.
+In our simulation studies, we observe that the algorithm usually converges within $5$ iterations.